MicroGridsPy/MicroGridsPy/README.md

 The Micro-grids library needs the following input files:

-*Data.dat                         Txt file 	In this file the value of the parameters are set *Demand.xls			 Excel file	The demand of energy of the system for each period is set in this file *PV_Energy.xls			 Excel file	The energy yield in each period from one PV is set in this file,it is used for the dispatch optimization
+*Data.dat                        Txt file 	In this file the value of the parameters are set for the LP problems *Data_Integer.dat                Txt file 	In this file the value of the parameters are set for the MILP problems *Demand.xls			 Excel file	The demand of energy of the system for each period is set in this file *PV_Energy.xls			 Excel file	The energy yield in each period from one PV is set in this file,it is used for the dispatch optimization
 *Renewable_Energy.xls		 Excel file	The energy yield in each period from one renewable source is set in this file, it is used for the LP and MILP optimizations